Acure: A solid shampoo for lather addicts afraid of No Poo

-If NSF draws the line at these ingredients, then so will I in my own home.
+If NSF draws the line at these ingredients, then so will I.

 New go to’s

 This information caused me to reevaluate my options and inspired me to give the No Poo method another shot.
 I am just thrilled with the results this time around!
-This toxin-free vinegar and baking soda method is a wonderful option for all people.
-Keep an eye out, as I’ll be posting a No Poo How To this week.
+This toxin-free vinegar and baking soda method is a great option for people on a budget and for those who need unequivocally toxin free hair care.
+Get the full scoop in my post: No Poo How To

-If you’re still not warmed up to the idea, consider pure-but-pricey organic shampoos like Living Libations, or the more affordable Morocco Method line.
-Still a big jump in price when compared to Acure, but certainly within the realm of possibilty when you consider the cost of your health.
+If you’re still not warmed up to the idea, consider pure-but-pricey organic shampoos like Living Libations, or the slightly more affordable Morocco Method line.
+If the big jump in price compared to Acure just doesn’t work for you – read on.

 What remains true

 When you parse the formulas of almost any hair care line available at health food stores or Whole Foods, you’ll find at least a few chemical ingredients.
 Some of these will follow with parentheses specifying the natural raw material source, such as beet or coconut, but just because the chemical is derived from a wholesome botanical source, doesn’t make it safe after it’s been processed into a chemical compound.